+The zoo opens early, so it’s a good place to start your day—just remember to reserve your free tickets ahead of time!
 Certain children’s exhibits (the Kids’ Farm, the seasonal ZooTubing down Lion/Tiger Hill) lie at the very bottom of this large zoo, situated on a hill.
 Keep that part in mind as you explore the zoo, since it’ll be all uphill—and quite a long hill it is—back to Connecticut Avenue.
-(Tip: A free shuttle does loop continuously between the upper and lower zoo.)
-But you need not go all the way to the bottom of the hill, as pandas, a solar-powered carousel, a fab elephant exhibit, and nearly 1,500 other animals are on view elsewhere in the zoo.
+But you need not go all the way to the bottom of the hill, as pandas, a solar-powered carousel, a fab elephant exhibit, and nearly 2,700 other animals are on view elsewhere in the zoo.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.